 Cir.
 1900 cafe hosts second-largest collection of Jim Beam decanters.
 Also, old farm tools, Rock-Ola, antiques.
 Cafe featured in Southern Living and on "Diners, Drive-ins & Dives."

-Opened in 1887 and was festival site for more than 60 years.
+Park opened in 1887 and was a festival site for more than 60 years.
 Bandstand, pier, playground, picnic tables, boat launch, restrooms, moss-covered trees, beautiful sunsets.

 Union soldiers slept here en route to the Battle of Spanish Fort in 1865.
 Slave loft still intact.
 Graves dating back to 1847.
 Local artifacts.
 Cir.
 1858.